We’ve all been there.

 - Change the copy of your popup – if you’re not using popups, you should be.
 Popups can improve conversion rates by 1,375%.

-- Optimize your popups – tweak your popups until you’ve found the best possible results.
+- Optimize your popups – tweak your website popups until you’ve found the best possible results.
 For example, change the amount of time that goes by before your popup appears, or offer different popup messages for different pages visited.

 - Improve your product descriptions – emotional, personal, fun, SEO and keyword optimized